This post contains affiliate links. Please see our disclosure policy.

 Ingredients

-• 50 g Sourdough Starter Active and bubbly
+• 50 g Sourdough Starter, (at peak, active and bubbly)

 Instructions

-• Take a piece of parchment paper and lay it out on a baking tray or sheet.
+• Take a piece of parchment paper or a silicone baking mat and lay it out on a baking tray or sheet.
 This will stop the parchment paper from collapsing if you need to move it later.

-• Using a pastry brush, paint your sourdough starter all over the parchment paper ensuring it's not too thick.
-You can use a spoon if you don't have a pastry brush, but try to get it nice and thin.
+• Using a pastry brush or offset spatula, paint your sourdough starter all over the parchment paper ensuring it's not too thick.
+Try and get it as thin as you can!

 • Leave the sourdough starter in a warm place with good air flow to completely dry out.
 You don't want it to blow around, so make sure that it's not right under an air vent.